drunkard/ceph-readable-doc/html/_sources/cephadm/services/osd.rst.txt

 * The device must not be mounted.
 * The device must not contain a file system.
 * The device must not contain a Ceph BlueStore OSD.
-* The device must be larger than 5 GB.
+* The device must be >= 5 GB.

-Ceph will not provision an OSD on a device that is not _available_.
+Ceph will not provision an OSD on a device that is not *available*.

 Creating New OSDs
 -----------------